tomwechsler/Azure_Administrator_Associate/README.md

 # Azure Administrator Associate
-This repo is all about Azure Adminitsrator Associate exam preparation.
+This repo is all about Azure Adminitsrator Associate (AZ-104) exam preparation!